Michael Gonçalves

-Michael Gonçalves (born 19 March 1995) is a Swiss professional footballer who plays as a right back for Winterthur.
+Michael José Gonçalves (born 19 March 1995) is a Swiss professional footballer who plays as a right back for Bellinzona.

 Club career

 Gonçalves started his youth football with Concordia Basel.
 In 2009 he transferred to Basel and played in their U-16 and U-18 team and a year and a half in their U-21 team before he signed a three-year professional contract and joined their first team.
 Gonçalves played his first team debut in the Swiss Cup 0–4 away win on 23 August 2014 against CS Italien.
 In January 2015 it was announced that Gonçalves would be lent out to Wil to gain first team playing experience.
 After six months Wil took advantage of an option in the contract and took Gonçalves over definitively for nearly CHF 200'000.00.

 On the 15 August 2016 Gonçalves transferred to Xamax under trainer Michel Decastel, but despite 15 games in their first team he never became happy there.
 On 5 July 2017 he transferred back to Wil.

 On 26 August 2020, he signed a two-year contract with Winterthur.

+On 21 May 2024, Gonçalves agreed to return to Xamax.